 Reach Out For Help Today.

 While it is possible to settle a claim without the help of a qualified Florida personal injury law firm, it is almost certain that the insurance company will offer less than if you have the help and support of an experienced lawyer.
 You should therefore consult with an experienced personal injury attorney as soon as possible if you believe you have suffered from a personal injury and want to pursue a claim to hold the responsible parties accountable.
-At the Leifer Law Firm with offices in Boca Raton, Fort Lauderdale and West Palm Beach, we are skilled and experienced personal injury lawyers who represent clients in personal injury claims on a daily basis.
+At Leifer & Ramirez with offices in Boca Raton, Fort Lauderdale and West Palm Beach, we are skilled and experienced personal injury lawyers who represent clients in personal injury claims on a daily basis.
 Contact us today for help.